In this part of the onboarding journey, you learn about the preparation necessary before you can log into the system for the first time.

 As a system administrator you are responsible for managing users within your organization.
 You do this by using the Admin Console.
 After reading this section you should:

-To sign into the Admin Console, you will need an Adobe ID.
+To sign into the Admin Console, you need an Adobe ID.
 And Adobe ID is an account tied to a specific email address that is required to login and access AEM as a Cloud Service or any of your Adobe solutions.
 By using your Adobe ID you keep all your Adobe plans and products associated with a single account.

 There are three types of Adobe IDs: